 Louisburg is a very small town located in the state of North Carolina.
-With a population of 3,535 people and six constituent neighborhoods, Louisburg is the 232nd largest community in North Carolina.
+With a population of 3,008 people and eight constituent neighborhoods, Louisburg is the 249th largest community in North Carolina.

 Also of interest is that Louisburg has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Louisburg are slightly better educated than the national average of 21.84% for all cities and towns, with 22.70% of adults in Louisburg having a bachelor's degree or advanced degree.
+The citizens of Louisburg are slightly less educated than the national average of 21.84% for the average city or town: 14.95% of adults in Louisburg have a bachelor's degree or advanced degree

 Louisburg is an extremely ethnically-diverse town.
 The people who call Louisburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Louisburg residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Louisburg include English, Irish, German, Scottish, and French.
+Important ancestries of people in Louisburg include English, Irish, German, European, and Scots-Irish.

 The most common language spoken in Louisburg is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Arabic.